Information and Guidance at SBS

 Excellent careers website that can be used for researching Jobs, Colleges and 6th Forms (inc typical pay, future labour market prediction by job and qualifications required), recording career interactions, writing your CV and Personal Statement, and applications for Apprenticeships.
 Lots of useful interactive career tools and loads of useful articles about almost anything to do with careers.

 Information on your option choices at 13, 16 & 18 and on over 1000 jobs and careers.
 Look at the ‘labour market information’ section to find out about average salaries, predicted levels of employment in the future, etc. Suitable for years 7-13.
-Log in: OX11OXF (please do not leave any spaces when typing this login)

 A quick personality test that suggests career sectors to match your personality